Bids approved for work on Oxford’s Meeting House

-OXFORD — Repairs to the historic Center Meeting House on Route 26 are set to move forward after selectmen Thursday approved bids totaling $27,500 for painting and roof replacement.
+OXFORD — Repairs to the historic Center Meeting House on Route 26 are set to move forward after selectmen approved bids totaling $27,500 for painting and roof replacement at their regular meeting last Thursday.

 Vermont Painting Co. of St. Johnsbury was chosen as painting contractor with a bid of $14,300.
 Triglione Construction of Bridgton bid $13,200 for roofing, which was approved.
 The cost may increase if the company discovers lumber needs to be replaced.